lsst-sqre/jira-tools/README.rst

-In general, we assume that setting an issue to a status of "Won't Fix" is equivalent to deleting it: such issues are excluded from counts of planned or compelted story points.
+In general, we assume that setting an issue to a status of "Won't Fix" is equivalent to deleting it: such issues are excluded from counts of planned or completed story points.
 The ``--wontfix-is-done`` command line option changes this so that issues marked as "Won't Fix" are counted in exactly the same way as issues marked as done.